algorytmix02/WIEGAND-2-MQTT/README.md

+this is a modification of the https://github.com/nygma2004/RFID_Wiegand_MQTT code
 # RFID Access Control
 This ESP8266 sketch communicates with a Wiegand RFID reader and keypad.
 Ket features:
 - Connect ot local MQTT server